 Thank you for your interest in a position with the International Wolf Center.
 We seek to employ individuals interested in furthering our mission.
 Full and part-time positions will be posted on this page and it is recommended that you submit your resume as they become available.

 The International Wolf Center offers two wolf education internships throughout the year.
 Typically internships are offered during the summer months and academic school year, although timing may change depending on programming needs.
 A degree in environmental education or related field, or prior teaching experience is preferred for the position.

-The Development Director, working with the executive director, board members, development committee members and staff, is responsible for the preparation, planning and implementation of the development and membership strategy and annual plan to achieve and expand philanthropic support of the International Wolf Center.
+Position Summary The Development Director, working with the executive director, board members and staff, is responsible for the preparation, planning and implementation of the development and membership strategy and annual plan to achieve and expand philanthropic support of the International Wolf Center.
 This position is responsible for all development and membership components of the organization, including donor communication, individual giving, corporate and foundation grants, fundraising events, planned giving, special campaigns and growing the membership base.
 The Development Director will devote a significant portion of their time (25%) growing and managing a personal portfolio of donors, and will be expected to develop and close major gifts in accordance with established goals.
 Working with the development team and other International Wolf Center staff, they will be expected to raise approximately $500,000 annually for an organization with a $2 million budget.
 The successful candidate will have a demonstrated proficiency in managing a team that achieves measurable objectives toward strategic priorities in support of the mission and vision of the International Wolf Center.

 APPLIES TO ALL EMPLOYEES

 Represent the International Wolf Center (IWC) in the most positive manner with prospective, former and current members, donors, visitors, vendors and the communities the organization serves.

 Be honest in all dealings as an employee.

 Interact effectively with a diverse group of staff, interns, volunteers and customers the IWC serves.